ilhamft/glecuid/README.md

 This is a port of [paralleldrive/cuid2@v3.0.0](https://github.com/paralleldrive/cuid2/tree/v3.0.0) in Gleam that works on all target.
 For more detailed information about Cuid2, please refer to the [original documentation](https://github.com/paralleldrive/cuid2/blob/v3.0.0/README.md).

+### Notes on JavaScript target

-On `javascript` target this package uses [paulmillr/noble-hashes@2.0.1](https://github.com/paulmillr/noble-hashes/tree/2.0.1) for browser compatibility.
+On server this package uses [node:crypto](https://nodejs.org/api/crypto.html#cryptohashalgorithm-data-options) for hashing.

+On browser this package require [noble-hashes](https://github.com/paulmillr/noble-hashes) to be installed.
+You can install it by using `npm install @noble/hashes`.

 ## Cuid2